-Entertainment options - Fun & Sport
+Shipboard entertainment options - Fun and Sport

 Carnival Spirit provides cruise experience like taking a journey all over the world.
 Legendary designer Joe Farcus got inspired to memorialize the "creative spirit" on the liner.
-The show room is figured with Egyptian hieroglyphics and murals, the piano bar is a homage to Shanghai and "Chinoise" style, the Artist's Lobby accents famed European artists, the library of Chippendale is accurate of an English country manor.
+The showroom is figured with Egyptian hieroglyphics and murals, the piano bar is a homage to Shanghai and "Chinoise" style, the Artist's Lobby accents famed European artists, the library of Chippendale is accurate of an English country manor.
 The hodgepodge of styles might strike you.

 Carnival Spirit has much day-time fun with a big emphasis on trivia - there will be 3 to 4 games with different themes on any given day.
 There are also staff-led activities, such as golf chipping competitions, table tennis competitions, family scavenger hunts, along with towel-folding lessons and dance classes.
 A couple of lectures take place each day, given by the cruise director or by a visiting expert.
 Sushi-making demonstrations take place in the Bonsai Sushi and ticketed wine-and-cheese tasting in adults-only Serenity (held at least once per cruise).

-Follows the complete list of Carnival Spirit lounges, clubs and other entertainment venues for kids, teens and adults.
+Follows the complete list of Carnival Spirit lounges, clubs and other entertainment venues for kids, teens, and adults.

 - Versailles Lounge (484-seat, hosts Punchliner Comedy Club/brunch)

-- Dancin' Dance Club Disco & Nightclub (118-seat, 2-level Dance Club)
+- Dancin' Dance Club Disco and Nightclub (118-seat, 2-level Dance Club)

-- Pharaoh's Palace Theatre (1167-seat, 3-level main show lounge, also used for movies, bingo games, gameshows)
+- Pharaoh's Palace Theatre (1167-seat, 3-level main show lounge, also used for movies, bingo games, game shows)

 - Monarch's Card Room (20-seat)